j0ly/FirstProject/REPORT.md

 8. Go back to the Event-X start page and click the "Admin" link, - now you’re in without entering credentials!

 ### How to fix
+(Note: Do the A6 before applying this fix!)

 Force HTTPS for the whole server;

 1. In /etc/apache2/sites-available/000-default.conf, add this line after the "DocumentRoot" line (modify "yourserver" to match the IP of your server);